Selling Your House in 2019

 Section 24 (sometimes referred to as Clause 24) is a piece of legislation that effectively taxes landlords on their revenue, not their profits.

-In 2019, the screws are getting even tighter.
+In 2019, the screws will get even tighter.
 Landlords are only able to deduct 25% of their mortgage interest costs against gross rental income.

-Note that there will be a mortgage cost credit of 20% applied (even when the full force of the legislation is rolled out in the 2020/21 tax year).
-Also, the impact of any tax change will only be felt in the following year (when the tax is owed).
+On the bright(ish) side, that there will be a mortgage cost credit of 20% applied – even when the full force of the legislation is rolled out in the 2020/21 tax year.
+Also, the impact of any tax change will only be felt in the following year (when the tax is owed to the HM Revenues & Customs).
 So the tax for the financial year 2018/19 will be due in January 2020.

 At most risk are the landlords who have high levels of secured debt against their properties as well as those in the higher tax bracket.